 How many hours of coverage do you suggest for a French’s Point wedding?

 On average 8 hours is great coverage for a wedding day at French’s Point.
 With the ceremony scheduled at 4 p.m., coverage from 2 p.m. – 10 p.m. is perfect for most weddings.
 With that said, some weddings do have more going on before the ceremony so that can be helpful.
-For instance if there is a first look with family photos scheduled before the ceremony, starting at 12 p.m. is best.
+For instance, if there is a first look with family photos scheduled before the ceremony, starting at 12 p.m. is best.
 Also rehearsal dinner coverage the night before is great at French’s Point!

 What is your favorite day trip in Maine?

 My favorite day trip this past summer was going to Thompson Lake in Casco Maine with my assistant Matt and my daughter.
-We would paddle board, swim and take the underwater housing out for great under water photographs.
+We would paddleboard, swim and take the underwater housing out for great underwater photographs.
 Sometimes we would go out and relax on his family’s pontoon boat – there’s nothing like a good getaway with friends and family on the water.

 Please feel free to include more information you feel could be helpful for our clients better understand who you are.

 I believe a smile in a photograph starts with a smile from the photographer!
-I have been told since I was teenager that I smile a lot.
+I have been told since I was a teenager that I smile a lot.
 I think this helps people I photograph enjoy the process too!

-Aside from shooting, an important aspect to how I approach weddings, is I can help plan out the day and the where and when of picture taking.
+Aside from shooting, an important aspect to how I approach weddings is I can help plan out the day and the where and when of picture taking.
 Having years of experience shooting weddings I have seen many things that got overlooked, and I like to help avoid that when possible.
-Being a part of the wedding day planning not only will help the couple for the day-of but will aid in better pictures which carries on past the wedding day.
+Being a part of the wedding day planning not only will help the couple for the day-of but will aid in better pictures which carry on past the wedding day.
 The experience of the wedding day extends long after the tables are cleared and the guests go home.
-The wedding day lives each time a memory is recalled, like every time someone looks at their pictures on the internet, their iPhones, or wedding album.
+The wedding day lives each time a memory is recalled, like every time someone looks at their pictures on the internet, their iPhones, or the wedding album.
 I want couples to remember how good they felt, not that they were starving, stressed, rushed, and thirsty because there was poor planning in when and how pictures were taken.